schomber/SpotFinder/README.md

 For this purpose we included a search form into the spotList.

 The search is performed by the "listSpotsBySearch" function.
 It checks if the input is empty first.
-If not, we pull the list and store it locally to further filtered the array with array_filter().
+If not, we pull the array of existing spots and store it locally to further filter the array with array_filter().
 ```
     public static function listSpotsBySearch(){
         $contentView = new TemplateView("spotList.php");